 - Bicycles and laptops worth more than £150 - we'll ask you to list these separately

-You may have heard of student personal possessions insurance.
-This contents insurance policy usually covers personal possessions that include student’s possessions when they’re away from home.
+Not usually.
+You might need a dedicated student personal possessions insurance policy.
+This covers personal possessions that include student’s possessions when they’re away from home.

 Not all insurers allow this.
 Some may offer to cover student possessions while they’re living away from home, but others might not.

 For extra peace of mind, you could get a dedicated student contents insurance policy.
-This ensures that all their possessions are protected.
+This ensures that all your possessions are protected.

 What should I set my excess at?

-When you ask for a quote for personal possessions insurance you’ll also have the chance to set the home insurance excess.
+When you get a quote for personal possessions insurance you also have the chance to set the home insurance excess.
 This is the amount of money you have to pay if you made an insurance claim.
-On the whole the higher this is, the lower your insurance costs should be.
-But just remember you need to be able to afford the excess if you do have to make a claim.
+On the whole the higher this is, the lower your insurance costs could be.
+But remember you need to be able to afford the excess if you do have to make a claim.

 When you get a home insurance quote with us, we’ll ask you if you want to insure your possessions when away from home.
 This will be in the ‘Your Cover’ section, when you fill in the details about your home contents.